agnescameron/teaching-site/_posts/parsons/lab/2020-04-10-input-output.md

 	- second, it sets `clicked` back to false, effectively un-clicking the div.
 So, the *next* time we click on the div, we'll run the first two lines again and reveal the information. and so on, and so on

 Have a go at changing this code to reveal different kinds of information!
 Can you make a version that just alternates between the fruit name and the fruit emoji?

-## in class tutorial: fun with cursors

-Over the past few weeks, I've been collecting an are.na channel of [websites that use cursor position](https://www.are.na/agnes-cameron/websites-that-use-cursor-position) to do different things to the page.
-It can be fun to mess with your user's sense of space and motion: like Yotam Hadar's [Yale Exhibition site](http://old.yotamhadar.com/media/misc/painting2015/), which requires quite a lot of thought before you're able to navigate it.

-There's the potential to do some pretty complex things with the information that the webpage collects about your interactions with it.
-Take Studio Moniker's [ClickClickClickClick](https://clickclickclick.click) project...

-I'm going to go through the above code, but play around with adding a couple of different cursor effects to it.
-In groups, you'll then help one another develop the code you wrote last week to include some cursor positions.